taylordaughtry/merge-request-triggers/README.md

 Deployment is automated as part of GitLab CI pipeline in this project.<br>
 See details in `.gitlab-ci.yml` file.

-Deployment job runs this Application as a Docker Stack, so it must run on a Docker Swarm node with "manager" role.<br>
+Deployment job runs this app as a Docker Stack, so it must be run on a Docker Swarm node with "manager" role.<br>
 Run a GitLab runner on such node and register it with `swarm-manager` tag.

 GITLAB_API_TOKEN created above has to be added in this project under /settings/ci_cd > "Secret variables"<br>
 It will be passed to the Application on deployment.

-There is currently just 1 environment:
+There are 2 environments:
-* "test" - listens on port 8181
+* "test" - listens on port 8181, deployment triggered automatically for each build

-Deployment is triggered manually due to `when: manual` clause, but you can remove it to have automatic deployment for each build.<br>
-Pipeline can be easily extended for more environments, e.g. "prod" that will use a different port.
+* "prod" - listens on port 8282, deployment triggered manually (due to `when: manual` clause)

 ## Monitor